nouiz/lisa_emotiw/emotiw/common/utils/readme.txt

 so they added some keypoints not initially in the paper (63 keypoints).

 You need to have a face++ account to use the API (free to register, a Lisa account already exist) and to create an application on the website.
-On the application page, you can see the API KEY and API SECRET, you need to add them on the apikey.cfg file.
+On the application page, you can see the API KEY and API SECRET, you need to add them on the apikey.py file.
 You can now use the face++ keypoint detection system.
 The facepp.py file is from https://github.com/FacePlusPlus/facepp-python-sdk.